mlammens/mlammens.github.io/content/about.md

 Hi, I'm Matt Aiello-Lammens

-I'm an Assistant Professor in the
+I'm an Associate Professor in the
 [Environmental Studies and Science Department](http://www.pace.edu/dyson/academic-departments-and-programs/environmental-studies-and-science) at Pace University.
 From 2007 to 2015 I trained as ecologist as a postdoc in the Department of Ecology and Evolutionary Biology at the University of Connecticut with
 [John Silander](http://hydrodictyon.eeb.uconn.edu/people/silander/)